Erdogan tells Turks to buy crumbling lira as Trump turns the screws

-ISTANBUL/WASHINGTON (Reuters) - President Tayyip Erdogan told Turks on Friday to sell their gold and dollars to support the crumbling lira, with the currency in free fall as President Donald Trump escalated a feud with Ankara by doubling tariffs on metals imports.
+ISTANBUL/WASHINGTON (Reuters) - President Tayyip Erdogan told Turks on Friday to sell their gold and dollars to support the crumbling lira, which was in free fall as U.S. President Donald Trump escalated a feud with NATO ally Turkey by doubling tariffs on metals imports.

 The lira TRYTOM=D3 has long been falling on worries about Erdogan's influence over monetary policy and worsening relations with the United States.
-That turned into a rout on Friday, with the currency diving as much as 18 percent at one point, the biggest one-day drop since a 2001 financial crisis in Turkey.
+That turned into a rout on Friday.
+The currency dropped as much as 18 percent at one point, the biggest one-day fall since a 2001 financial crisis in Turkey.

 Reverberations spread through global markets, with European stock markets especially hit as investors took fright over banks’ exposure to Turkey.
 U.S. stocks were also rattled.

-The lira, which has lost more than 40 percent this year, hit a new record low after Trump announced he would punish Ankara in a wide-ranging dispute.
-He said he had authorized higher tariffs on imports from the United States’ NATO ally, imposing duties of 20 percent on aluminum and 50 percent on steel.
+The lira has lost more than 40 percent this year.
+It hit a new record low after Trump announced he would punish Ankara in a wide-ranging dispute.
+He said he had authorised higher tariffs on imports from Turkey, imposing duties of 20 percent on aluminium and 50 percent on steel.

 The lira, he noted on Twitter, “slides rapidly downward against our very strong Dollar!”